 - Failure to provide recommendations before the procedure.

 Victims of cosmetic surgery negligence have some steps to take on the path to making a compensation claim.
-Nevertheless, you’ll want to act very fast.
+Nevertheless, you’ll certainly want to make certain that you act very quickly.
 Though the time frame for filing a compensation claim on the grounds of medical negligence is three years.
 Or, three years after you become aware of the issue.

-To make a claim, you will want to start putting together a case.
+To make a claim for maximum compensation, you will need to start putting together a case.
 This includes:

 - before and after photos to show the extent of the issue;